Constellation-Labs/documentation-hub/sdk/metagraph-framework/05-data/02-state-management.md

 * `CalculatedState`: This state exists off-chain and is constructed based on incoming data.
 It is not stored on the blockchain

 ## Creating State Classes
-Each state described above represents functionality from the Data API.
-To create these states, you need to implement custom `traits` provided by the Data API:
+Each state described above represents functionality from the Data Application.
+To create these states, you need to implement custom `traits` provided by the Data Application:

 * The `OnChainState` must extend the `DataOnChainState` trait.
 * The `CalculatedState` must extend the `DataCalculatedState` trait.